gzigzigzeo/teleport-plugin-framework/README.md

 * node >= 16.3 < 17 (please, use [nvm](https://github.com/nvm-sh/nvm) to install specific version)
 * yarn (check [YARN installation instructions](https://classic.yarnpkg.com/lang/en/docs/install/))

+*Please be advised that M1 chip family is not fully supported by `wasmer`.
+You may encounter random segfaults under a heavy loads.
+However, development is possible with no restrictions.*

 # Installation

 ## Non-M1 architecture